e-scooter-2077/documentation/architecture-design/architectural-map.md

 # Architectural map

-This section contains an overview of the final version of the system as it's been implemented, giving an holistic view of the developed components and their relationships with each other.
+This section contains an overview of the final version of the system as it has been designed for implementation, giving an holistic view of the developed components and their relationships with each other.

 Components of the system can be categorized in:

 - **Microservices**: standalone services that encapsulate their state and provide a well defined set of functionalities accessible through their public interface.
 Microservices can communicate with each other through events or asynchronous commands.
 - **Azure services**: instances of services offered by the _Microsoft Azure_ cloud infrastructure, providing a wide range of features that need to be integrated with other services.
 - **Functions**: stateless instances that are typically used to translate and facilitate communication among other components of the system.
-They fit particularly well in the _serverless_ computation model, and are therefore implemented through _Azure Functions_.
+They fit particularly well in the _serverless_ computation model, and are therefore chosen to be implemented through _Azure Functions_.
 An important thing to note is that in Azure, the minimal unit of deployment is a _Function App_, which can host multiple functions with different tasks that scale together.
 The following sections use the term "function" to indicate an Azure Function App, that can therefore contain multiple instances of serverless functions.
 - **Devices**: computational resources belonging to the physical world.
+They are embedded IoT devices onto the electric scooters managed by the system.

 The diagrams in the sections below show the communication between each pair of components, classifying it in: